 Born in Papua New Guinea to Welsh parents, Jones lived and learned his cricket in Australia until he was 22.
 He was almost 27 when he first came to the attention of the England selectors, but he had timed his run to perfection.

 In the 2003 season - Alec Stewart's last - Jones scored the best part of 1000 runs at an average of more than 50.
 After a brief stint at Glamorgan, he had moved to Kent, whose supporters are connoisseurs of fine keeping, but his weight of runs in the 2nd XI became a major factor in Paul Nixon's controversial return to Leicestershire.

-He regained the No. 1 slot for the 2006-07 Ashes - a controversial choice - but after three unproductive Tests Duncan Fletcher was forced to hand the gloves back to Read.
-The emergence of Matt Prior in 2007 and the replacement of Fletcher, a fierce advocate of Jones's, with Peter Moores meant he slipped down the pecking order.
+He regained the No. 1 slot for the 2006-07 Ashes - a controversial choice - and, after three unproductive Tests, Fletcher was forced to hand the gloves back to Read.
+The emergence of Matt Prior in 2007 and the replacement of Fletcher, with Peter Moores (another coach with wicketkeeping experience) taking over, he slipped down the pecking order.